yourapp/components/default.py

 self.a_value = f"Your message is: {message}"

-When the .watch decorator is applied, the method receives 3 parameters:
+When the .watch decorator is applied, the method receives three parameters:

 • value: The current value of the attribute